davideme/patterns/_posts/2024-02-23-memory safety.md

 **Python and Java**:
-Both languages prevent buffer overflows and over-reads through automatic bounds checking, mitigating the risk of such vulnerabilities. %%put an example here%%
+Both languages prevent buffer overflows and over-reads through automatic bounds checking, mitigating the risk of such vulnerabilities.
 ```java
 int[] buffer = new int[5]; // Buffer with space for 5 integers